rgantonio/chronomatica/dl/vgg/README.md

 - I tested different versions because I wanted to replicate a part of the work in [FSL-HDNN](https://arxiv.org/abs/2409.10918), where they use VGG16 for the CNN extraction
 - The motivation is to move the MLP layer later to an HDC operation
 - *Note:* VGG is an outdated model, but it is only used as a nice test case for characterization of some HW architectures
+- *Note:* When using VGG16 for CIFAR dataset, it will never have a better accuracy if you stick to the vanilla implementation.
+It needs to upscale the input to $(3,224,224)$ which was intended for ImageNet.

 ## File Descriptions

+### Pytorch VGG16 CIFAR 10
-- `vgg16-pretrained-cifar10`: Is a simple pre-downloaded VGG16 model.
+- [pytorch-vgg16-pretrained-cifar10](./pytorch-vgg16-pretrained-cifar10): Is a simple pre-downloaded VGG16 model.
 However, the input size is rescaled to match that of ImageNet since the pretrained VGG16 supports ImageNet only.
 Current accuracy here is 11%.
-- `vgg16-train-finetune-cifar10`: Upscales the accuracy up to 87% after fine-tuning or retraining.
+- [pytorch-vgg16-train-finetune-cifar10](./pytorch-vgg16-train-finetune-cifar10): Upscales the accuracy up to 87% after fine-tuning or retraining.
-- `vgg16-train-from-scratch-cifar10`: Tries to retrain the VGG16 from the beginning.
+- [pytorch-vgg16-train-from-scratch-cifar10](./pytorch-vgg16-train-from-scratch-cifar10): Tries to retrain the VGG16 from the beginning.

+### Pytorch VGG16 CIFAR 100
+- [pytorch-vgg16-quantized-cifar100](./pytorch-vgg16-quantized-cifar100): Trains VGG16 from scratch and makes a quantized model out of it.
+- [pytorch-vgg16-quantized-load-cifar100](./pytorch-vgg16-quantized-load-cifar100): Loads the quantized VGG16 trained with CIFAR100.

+### Pytorch VGG16 with HDC
+- [pytorch-vgg1-hdc-trial](./pytorch-vgg1-hdc-trial): This is an example trial of the VGG16 and HDC trained and combined together.
+It uses the quantized VGG16 and then the final HDC layer.

 # VGG16 Model Layers
 - The model can be drawn elegantly: